camnewnham/HotLoader/README.md

 # HotLoader

-Hotloader extends Grasshopper's scripting tools by enhancing the capabilities of the Script Editor and allowing ad-hoc creation of components.
+Hotloader extends Grasshopper's scripting tools by allowing you to write, debug, load C# plugins that are hot-loaded at runtime.

-## HotComponent

-HotComponent is a plugin that enables writing and distributing C# plugins on the fly using native code editors.

 ### Why